Is It Okay to Lie in a Job Interview

 Building a Narrative That Stands Up to Scrutiny

-Truthful narratives that emphasize growth, learning, and context are sustainable.
-They allow you to state gaps and then pivot to how you’ve addressed them—this is far more credible than inventing credentials.
+Truth-ful narratives that emphasise growth, learning and context are sustainable.
+They allow you to state gaps and then pivot to how you’ve addressed them — this is far more credible than inventing credentials.

 If your official title doesn’t reflect your responsibilities, describe the duties and outcomes.
 Explain scope and impact: size of budgets you influenced, number of stakeholders managed, measurable outcomes.
 Concrete data translates across industries and borders.

-Situation, Task, Action, Result—this framework helps you present truthful experience in a clear, results-oriented way.
+Situation, Task, Action, Result — this framework helps you present truthful experience in a clear, results-oriented way.
 Use metrics where possible.
-If you don’t have quantitative outcomes, describe the qualitative impact and what you learned.
+If you don’t have quantitative outcomes, describe qualitative impact and what you learned.

 Reframe Weaknesses as Development Areas With Action